Selected Transactional Experience

 - Pirelli & C. S.p.A. in most major matters involving technology and intellectual property over the past 20 years.

-- Sanofi in numerous transactions, including its $125 million investment in Warp Drive Bio and its acquisitions of Pluromed, Inc., Genzyme Corporation, and Chattem, Inc.
+- Sanofi in numerous transactions, including its pending $25 billion exchange of Merial, its animal health business, for the consumer healthcare business of Boehringer Ingelheim GmbH, its $125 million investment in Warp Drive Bio and its acquisitions of Pluromed, Inc., Genzyme Corporation, and Chattem, Inc.

 - Thomas H. Lee Partners in its acquisition of 1-800 CONTACTS and Systems Maintenance Services.

-- The Walt Disney Company in intellectual property aspects of its $4 billion acquisition of Marvel Entertainment.
+- The Walt Disney Company on intellectual property aspects of its $4 billion acquisition of Marvel Entertainment.

 Mr. Epstein is active in community, philanthropic and public service matters.
 He has served on advisory panels to Congress and to the National Academy of Sciences, Institute of Medicine on intellectual property matters.
 He is a Trustee of the North Shore – LIJ Health System, the Feinstein Institute for Medical Research, Jewish Board of Family and Children’s Services and the Jonas Salk Foundation.
 He is a member of the Dean’s Advisory Council, College of Arts & Sciences, Lehigh University.